gitplof/git-trello/README.md

 alias gitr='python $HOME/git-trello/gitr.py'
 `````
 Now you need to provide you keys from trello to script.
 [Generate key](https://trello.com/1/appKey/generate)
 .
-You must kept you api key and you secret key.
+You must keep you api key and you secret key.
+Them you must follow [this address](https://trello.com/1/authorize?key=substitutewithyourapplicationkey&name=My+Application&expiration=never&response_type=toke://trello.com/1/authorize?key=substitutewithyourapplicationkey&name=My+Application&expiration=never&response_type=token) You must substitute API_KEY with your api_key that you get on the previos step

 Now you are ready for use this tool